 INSPECTION AND PERMITTING

-1) Reef materials must be inspected and permitted prior to deployment.
-Material to be inspected must be in such position as to allow a complete and safe inspection.
+1) All structures must be inspected and permitted prior to deployment.
+Structure(s) to be inspected must be in such position as to allow a complete and safe inspection.

-3) The $30.00 (plus $1 issuance fee) inspection/permit fee per individual reef applies to all material transported through Alabama’s waters for deployment offshore.
-If permitted reef material is transported through Alabama waters for deployment in another state’s waters, permits from that state must be in the possession of the permittee, in addition to the Alabama permit.
+3) The $31.00 inspection/permit fee per individual structure applies to all artificial reef building structures transported through Alabama's waters for deployment offshore.
+If permitted, artificial reef structures are transported through Alabama waters for deployment in another state's waters, permits from that state must be in the possession of the permittee, in addition to the Alabama permit.

 The Marine Resources Division’s goal is to provide long-lived, locationally stable marine habitat that will support a complex reef community.
-Materials to be used in the construction of artificial reefs should be chosen with safety to the marine environment, durability, and stability in mind.
-All reef material must be of such construction and material type so as not to disassociate, and be substantially weighted to insure that the material will stay in place on the bottom.
-All materials that could float during deployment must be removed, and materials must be cleaned to ensure that no visible oil or other chemical “sheen” will be evident upon deployment.
-Prospective reef builders should consult with ADCNR/MRD inspectors regarding the acceptability of any potential reef material before constructing reefs.
-Call the ADCNR/MRD for information and/or pre-certification.
-Examples of acceptable materials follow.
+Structure(s) to be used in the construction of artificial reefs should be chosen with safety to the marine environment, durability, and stability in mind.
+All structures must be of such construction and material type so as not to disassociate, and be substantially weighted to ensure that it will stay in place on the bottom.
+All materials that could float during deployment must be removed, and all components of the structures(s) must be cleaned to ensure that no visible oil or other chemical "sheen" will be evident upon deployment.
+Similarly, all components of the structure(s) with a coating that could be considered a contaminant to the marine environment may require further investigation prior to being permitted.
+Prospective reef builders should consult with ADCNR/MRD inspectors regarding the acceptability of any potential structure before construction.
+Call the ADCNR/MRD offices for information and/or pre-certification.

 Concrete, whether from demolition or purposely fashioned, makes excellent artificial reef material.
 Specifics of preparation include:

 1) Concrete must be clean and free of residue.